Managing a Kubernetes cluster

 Prerequisites

-You must install the Kubernetes command line tool, kubectl
+, the Kubernetes command line tool, on your local computer.

 To install kubectl